Multiorbital effects in the functional renormalization group: A weak-coupling study of the Emery model: Functional renormalization group

 In many previous works, frequencies have been projected to zero and the flow of the self-energy has been neglected.
 More recent studies\cite{HGS-freq-dep,giering-new,uebelacker-se} on one-band models taking into account parts of the self-energy and frequency-dependent vertices show that the flows to strong coupling are not changed in character if these two approximations are made \emph{simultaneously}.
 They considerable facilitate the loop integrations in the flow of the two-particle interaction and reduce the number of running couplings.
 Since our focus rather lies on orbital makeup effects, we will hence resort to these approximations in the following.

 Although this simplifies the flow equations to be solved, a direct and unbiased discretization of all external momenta in the remaining flow equation for the coupling function $ V (k_1,k_2,k_3) $ is still too costly from a numerical viewpoint.
 In an older approach to handle this problem, the momentum dependence of $ V $ was projected to a finite number of patches on the Fermi surface.\cite{n-patch} This Fermi-surface patching was designed to reproduce the low-energy physics properly, but renormalizations away from the Fermi surface are only crudely approximated.
 In multi-orbital problems, already the bare interactions, expressed in band representation, show a significant wavevector-dependence away from the Fermi surface.
+As a consequence, the Fermi-surface patching in Ref.~\onlinecite{uebelacker} is plagued by discretization artifacts.
 Hence, an approach that is more suited to capture orbital-makeup effects is desirable.
-As in Refs.~\onlinecite{husemann_2009,HGS-freq-dep,giering-new,ch-dec-graphene}, we therefore decompose the flow into three channels
+(Nevertheless, meaningful results for multiband models can by obtained from Fermi-surface patching fRG as in Refs.~\onlinecite{platt-first,pnictides-gap,sidplatt,Thomale-Platt-pnictides,uebelacker,kiesel1,kiesel2,kiesel3}.)